ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **🤝 SUPPORT REQUEST**: Taveni asks group to "go alongside and support her"
 - **⚖️ VAERENTH'S ASSESSMENT**: "It is either this or be the enemy" - binary choice with Taveni
 - **🌊 BANJO'S REALISM**: "Sounds more like the enemy is gravity" - identifying real threat vs. political ones
+- **🤝 ASTER'S COMMITMENT**: Agrees and shakes Taveni's hand - formal alliance sealed
+- **🗡️ BANJO'S DEMONSTRATION**: Flips dagger in air, hand on table, moves at last moment - "this seems like it should be clear, we have to move"
+- **👵 MAMA YATA'S POSITION**: "Will not see it so simply, she wants to stick to the old ways"
+- **⚔️ FIGHTING CHANCE**: Taveni believes outsiders "will give her the fighting chance" needed for survival